SichangHe/CS401/HW2/README.md

     Bank Account
 ```

-The "continuous" flag can be used to track deployment changes as used later.
+The "continuous" flag can be used to track deployment changes as used later in
+Part 3.

 ## Part 2: Continuous Integration and Continuous Delivery